josehgarciaa/vdw_evolve/docs/_sources/examples.rst.txt

 _____________________

 Another interesting approach for the evolutionary strategy is to efficiently sample a Fermi Contour.
-The Brillouin zone is the momentum-space equilent of a bravai lattice, and its the collection of momentum that satisfies:
+The Brillouin zone is the momentum-space equivalent of a Bravais lattice, where the allowed momentums satisfies:

 .. math::
    k(n_1,n_2) = \frac{n_1}{N_1} \mathbf{b}_1 + \frac{n_2}{N_2} \mathbf{b}_2,